Is life insurance worth it?

 You have extreme hobbies

 If you’re a thrill seeker who loves extreme sports, a life insurance company will most likely consider you a higher-risk customer.
-However, it’s similar to having a high-risk job: you’ll pay more for insurance, but the expense is justified given your risk of dying from unnatural causes.
+However, it’s like having a high-risk job: you’ll pay more for insurance, but the expense is justified given your risk of dying from unnatural causes.

 Who doesn’t need life insurance?